The Job Interview Question: 'What Do You Hope to Accomplish Here?'

-"I will reach out to all the colleagues in my department and intersecting departments to learn as much as possible about the roles that various individuals play within the operation.
-I will devour all the information which you have referenced on policies and procedures for the unit.
-During the evening, I'll continue reading everything I can find about the company and industry to get an accurate fix on the state of the firm within the marketplace.
-Our professional association offers some online tutorials on advanced Excel macros so I will work on those during my off hours."
+I'll reach out to all the colleagues in my department and intersecting departments to learn as much as possible about the roles that everyone plays within the operation.
+I will devour all the information you've provided on policies and procedures, and during the evening, I'll continue reading everything I can find about the company and industry to get an accurate fix on the state of the firm within the marketplace.
+Our professional association offers some online tutorials as well, so I will work on those during my off hours.

 For example, you might say:

-For example, could you say something like:
+For example, you could say something like:

 "I am a list person, so I like to write down objectives for learning to stay on track.
 For example, you mentioned how important the online purchasing system is to this job, so I would include the goal of mastering that system during the first two weeks at the top of my list."